 the transport protocol to use, either TLS or TCP

 OF-CONFIG 1.1 must provide means for configuring these parameters.
+Note that in future, alternative mechanisms for discovering the OpenFlow controller may be supported.

 Multiple Controllers

 Section 6.3 of (1) discusses how a switch deals with multiple controllers simultaneously.
 This implicitly requires OF-CONFIG 1.1 to provide means for configuring multiple instances of the parameter set listed in 6.1.1 for specifying the connection setup to multiple controllers.